inalogy/adaptive-ssh-connector/README.md

 ```

-* UniqueIdentifier must be first attribute Followed by UniqueName
 * if icfsName and icfsUid in schemaConfig.json point to same value, script should return only UniqueName followed by any other attributes defined in schema
 example:
 * **case1**: